Undergraduate Research in Plant Biology

 One important aspect of the Plant Biology program at SIU is the emphasis on undergraduate research.
 While undergraduates at other colleges and universities spend nearly all their undergraduate program in lecture halls and teaching laboratories, many of our students have the opportunity to work side by side with the faculty in our department, participating in the professor's research.
 The research interests of Plant Biology faculty can be reached through the web pages for each member of the department.
 Quite often though, students are given the chance to pursue their own original experiments.
 Undergraduate researchers in the Plant Biology program present their work at the annual meeting of the Illinois State Academy of Science, a gathering attended by faculty and students from across the state, and at other professional venues.
 Plant Biology students have in the past earned prizes and research grants for their projects.
 Undergraduates from our program have frequently received the highest honors from the Botanical Society of America, one of the leading professional societies for scientists in plant biology.
 This practical scientific experience and recognition is one of the most attractive aspects of the Plant Biology program.

 Until recently, undergraduate research has been an informal part of the learning experience at SIU.
-With the success of our undergraduate researchers and the active participation of new faculty in the Department of Plant Biology, undergraduate research is being formally integrated into the curricular structure, at least for the specialization options.
+With the success of our undergraduate researchers and the active participation of new faculty in the Plant Biology program, undergraduate research is being formally integrated into the curricular structure, at least for the specialization options.
 A minimum number of research hour credits will be required, with students mentored by one or more faculty in the corresponding node.
 All phases of scientific research will be emphasized, from the initial design of the experiment to the analysis, preparation, and presentation of the data.
 While this requirement will present a challenge to undergraduates in Plant Biology, this experience will make them more competitive in today's job market.

 Below, please explore opportunities offered through the University to gain valuable research experience as an undergraduate.